 New QLD Smoke Alarm Legislation

-What's changed and how it affects your home
+What's changed and how it the smoke alarm updates affect your home

 Queensland smoke alarm legislation has changed, requiring all substantially renovated residences and new properties approved after January 1st, 2017 to be fitted with interconnected, photoelectric smoke alarm systems.

 Upgrades to exisiting or the installation of new hardwired smoke alarm systems must be carried out by a licenced electrician.

 - Smoke alarms must be located:

 - on each storey

 - in hallways that connect bedrooms to the rest of the house

 - if there's no hallway, between bedrooms and other parts of the storey

 - if there are no bedrooms on a storey, at least one smoke alarm must be installed in the most likely path of travel to exit the home